rocky-linux/documentation/docs/books/admin_guide/12-network.md

 |  `-b`    | Displays the broadcast address.        |
 |  `-n`    | Displays the network address and mask. |

-`ipcalc` is a simple way to calculate the IP information of a host.
+`ipcalc` is a simple way to calculate a host's IP information.
 The various options indicate what information `ipcalc` should display on the standard output.
-Multiple options can be specified.
-An IP address on which to operate must be specified.
+You can specify multiple options.
+You must specify an IP address on which to operate.
 Most operations also require a network mask or CIDR prefix.

 | Option short | Option long | Description                                                                  |
 |---------------|---------------|------------------------------------------------------------------------------|